Ln1097/m1-1023-code-solutions/dom-creation.tar/dom-creation/dom-create-quiz-notes.md

 - What do you pass as the arguments to the `element.setAttribute()` method? two string values
 - What steps do you need to take in order to insert a new element into the page?
+You have to create the element, set the attribute and append it to the parent
 - What is the `textContent` property of an element object for?
 It is to add text to a document, such as for a paragraph or head
 - Name two ways to set the `class` attribute of a DOM element.